ARTICLE Stephanie Matheson HERO PHOTOGRAPHY Image Glass

 Back-painted glass splashbacks can be produced in a huge range of colours that can be chosen to work with the rest of your colour scheme.

 As the paint is applied to the back of the glass, it is well protected and the surface area can easily be cleaned, with no cracks or grouting that kitchen grease can get stuck in.

 If you change your mind on the colour later on, you can simply remove and replace the glass splashback with another one.

 “For the best colour result, it always pays to check the glass type that is being used,” advises Resene’s Karen Warman.
 “Low iron oxide clear glass shows true colour, while standard glass does not.
 Standard glass tends to have a greenish tinge to it.”

 Gina Collins, general manager at Image Glass, explains: “Glass comes in two types – clearfloat and low iron.
 Clearfloat is ordinary window glass and has a green tinge to it.
 Low iron has had an extra process to remove this making the glass ‘clearer’.”

-Prices reflect the difference in glass treatment, with ordinary clearfloat glass starting from around $300 per square metre and low iron glass starting from around $400 per square metre.
+Prices reflect the difference in glass treatment, with ordinary clearfloat glass generally being more affordable per square metre than iron glass.

 Image Glass also offers mirrored glass surfaces, which brighten and lighten up your kitchen space.